nogasgofast/Adventure_Wrench/README.md

 ## Install instructions

 If you are running 64bit windows or linux, likely all you need is to look up the latest [Release]https://github.com/nogasgofast/Adventure_Wrench/releases) for your platform.

 Then you can simply unzip and move the folder to where you want the files to be kept, and if you are so inclined you can make a shortcut at that time.

-The application and all of it's dependencies will be in a self-contained folder the executable name is adventure_wrench.
+The application and all of it's dependencies will be in a self-contained folder the executable file is "adventure_wrench".

-## Build instructions
+## Python install instructions

 If a binary does not work or does not work on your platform you can try building the application for your system.

-This application requires at least python3.10, all versions before that are untested.
+This application requires at least python 3.10, all versions before that are untested.

 On a local command line interface: git clone the project to a local folder.

 optionally create a virtual enviornment and make sure it's activated.